DeviceTwin/ControlUnit_Assembly/README.md

-# ControlUnit_Assembly
+# LEDControl_Assembly
+LED Control assembly is part of LEDControl project.<br>
-Control unit assembly contain exploded view drawing and BOM list of Control unit.
+ControlUnit_Assembly2 contain exploded view where is shows all parts and components of LED Control.